 A. High-level machine shop services, with emphasis on micromachining: micro-mills, laser ablation, high resolution but small-scale 3D printers.

 B. Have stand-alone lithography services or a strong link with the cleanroom to provide microfabrication solution.
-Basic equipment will include clean room, mask-less aligner (MLA), spinner, plasma, metal deposition.
+Basic equipment will include clean room facilities, mask-less aligner (MLA), spinner, plasma, metal deposition.

 C. Electronics and automation solutions: an equipped electronics workshop enabling rapid implementation of electromechanical components for research.